KrishanKantAgnihotri/KrishanKantAgnihotri/README.md

 <div align="left">
         <h1 align="left">Hi 👋, I'm Krishan Kant Agnihotri</h1>
-I am a Comptetive Programmer and pre-final year Student at USICT(GGSIPU) New Delhi,India.I know C/C++, Html, CSS, Javascript, NodeJs, ExpressJs, MongoDB, ReactJs, and Mongoose.
-Some of the coding platforms on which I actively participate are Codechef, Codeforces, and Atcoder.
-I am also a MERN Stack Developer.
-Recently our ICPC team secured rank 285 in Gwalior Pune Regional.You can look to my achievements in my <a href="https://drive.google.com/file/d/1j59iGzZQrnwpbToYh28kO7fZkEeRdV5q/view?usp=sharing">Resume</a>
+As a proficient problem-solver, I possess a deep understanding of various algorithms and data structures.
+My passion for programming extends beyond individual projects and I enjoy competing in programming competitions on platforms such as Codechef, Codeforces, and Atcoder.
+My expertise lies in several programming languages including C/C++, HTML, CSS, Javascript, NodeJs, ExpressJs, MongoDB, ReactJs, and Mongoose.
+As a MERN Stack Developer, I take pride in my ability to develop full-stack applications that are both efficient and effective.
+You can explore my portfolio on my Github account, which highlights my innovative projects and contributions to the programming community.
+I am particularly proud of my recent achievement as part of the ICPC team, which secured a rank of 285 in the Gwalior Pune Regional competition.<a href="https://drive.google.com/file/d/1j59iGzZQrnwpbToYh28kO7fZkEeRdV5q/view?usp=sharing">Resume</a>
  <br>
  <br>
         <h2 align="left">Connect with me:</h2>